Coordination Infrastructure

 The Day of the Hike

-All participants activate GPS tracking.
-Everyone can see each other's locations on the interactive map.
-If someone falls behind or takes a different route, the group knows immediately.
-Participants can share photos and moments during the hike.
+All active participants activate GPS tracking, while remote supporters monitor the Trek Activity from the web app.
+Everyone can see the group's real-time locations.
+If someone falls behind or takes a different route, the entire team knows immediately.
+Participants share moments while maintaining total situational awareness.

 5